newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/town-mercantile-license.md

 callToActionLink: ""
 id: check-local-requirements
 webflowId: 64147a42689e2308a6b2252a
-licenseCertificationClassification: LICENSE
+licenseCertificationClassification: ""
 ---
 Prior to opening, you may need to get a mercantile license.

 Some local governments require businesses with commercial locations to get a mercantile license.
-Each municipality will have its own application process for both the liquor license and the mercantile license.
+Each municipality will have its own application process for the mercantile license.

 - - -